 - Some personal loans don’t do a credit check, but they tend to have extremely high APRs as a result.

-Step 2: Check for Pre-Qualification
+2. Check for Pre-Qualification

-Pre-qualification is a way to check how likely you are to get approved for a loan without actually applying.
+Pre-qualification is a way to check how likely you are to get approved for a personal loan without actually applying.
 You just have to give the lender some basic personal information like your name, address and Social Security number.
 Then, the lender will let you know whether you’re likely to be approved for a loan, as well as what rates you’re likely to receive.

 Key Facts About Pre-Qualification